erkaiyublog/erkaiyublog.github.io/_drafts/2023-05-24-basic-concepts-about-executable.md

 questions:
 	1. What is a static library, what is a dynamic library?
 	2. What is an ELF file?
-	3. What is a typical memory layout of an executable, who is deciding that?
+	3. What is the typical memory layout of an executable, who is deciding that?
 	4. What is system V?
 	5. What is the process of loading an executable?
 	6. What are some common tools to analyze a given executable file?